Dugway Proving Ground

-Dugway Proving Ground (DPG) is a U.S. Army facility established in 1942 to test biological and chemical weapons, located about 85 mi southwest of Salt Lake City, Utah, United States, and 13 mi south of the 2624 sqmi Utah Test and Training Range.
+Dugway Proving Ground (DPG) is a United States Army facility established in 1942 to test biological and chemical weapons, located about 85 mi southwest of Salt Lake City, Utah and 13 mi south of the 2624 sqmi Utah Test and Training Range.

 Location

 Dugway Proving Ground is located about 85 mi southwest of Salt Lake City, Utah, in southern Tooele County and just north of Juab County.
 It encompasses 801505 acre of the Great Salt Lake Desert, an area the size of the state of Rhode Island, and is surrounded on three sides by mountain ranges.
-It had a resident population of 795 as of the 2010 United States Census, all of whom lived in the community of Dugway, Utah, at its extreme eastern end.
+It had a resident population of 342 as of the 2020 United States Census, all of whom lived in the community of Dugway, Utah, at its extreme eastern end.

 It is 13 mi south of the 2624 sqmi Utah Test and Training Range and together they form the largest block of overland contiguous special use airspace measured from surface or near surface within the continental U.S.(207 by 122 mi).

 The transcontinental Lincoln Highway passed through the present site of the Dugway Proving Ground, and is the only section of the old highway closed to the public.
 At least one old wooden bridge over a creek still stands.
 The name Dugway comes from a technique of digging a trench into a hillside to create a flat surface along which a wagon can travel.

 Mission

 Dugway's mission is to test United States and Allied biological and chemical weapon defense systems in a secure and isolated environment.
 DPG also serves as a facility for US Army Reserve and US National Guard maneuver training, and US Air Force flight tests, mostly from nearby Hill Air Force Base in Clearfield.
 DPG is controlled by the United States Army Test and Evaluation Command (ATEC).
-The area has also been used by Army special forces for training in preparation for deployments to the War in Afghanistan.
+The area was also used by Army special forces for training in preparation for deployments to the War in Afghanistan.